What are uterine fibroids?

 What is the treatment for fibroids?

-Talk with Dr. Ashford about the best way to treat your fibroids.
-He will consider a number of things before helping you choose a treatment.
+Talk with our providers about the best way to treat your fibroids.
+They will consider a number of things before helping you choose a treatment.
 Some of these things include whether or not you are having symptoms from the fibroids, if you might want to become pregnant, how large the fibroids are, and your age.
 If you have fibroids, but do not have any symptoms, you may not need any treatment.
-Dr. Ashford will check during your regular exams to see if they have grown.
+Your provider will check during your regular exams to see if they have grown.

 If you have fibroids with moderate or severe symptoms, surgery may be the best way to treat them.